 We must prophesy what He commands.
 We must prophesy even if it looks like the mountain is too big to remove and be cast into the sea.
 We must do the work of an evangelist like it depends on us and pray like it depends on God.
 Revival hubs will breathe new life into the body of Christ and inspire them to stand up on their feet, an "exceeding great army," and wage war against the principalities and powers that are trying to keep souls in bondage and take over nations.

-Jennifer LeClaire is senior news editor of Charisma.
-She is also director of Awakening House of Prayer in Fort Lauderdale and author of several books, including Satan's Deadly Trio: Defeating the Deceptions of Jezebel, Religion and Witchcraft, and The Spiritual Warrior's Guide to Defeating Jezebel.
+Jennifer LeClaire is senior editor of Charisma.
+She is also director of Awakening House of Prayer in Fort Lauderdale, Florida, and author of several books, including The Next Great Move of God: An Appeal to Heaven for Spiritual Awakening; Mornings With the Holy Spirit, Listening Daily to the Still, Small Voice of God; The Making of a Prophet and Satan's Deadly Trio: Defeating the Deceptions of Jezebel, Religion and Witchcraft.
 You can visit her website here.
 You can also join Jennifer on Facebook or follow her on Twitter.